lakshya-aggarwal/javascript-portfolio/README.md

 This project uses npm for building.
 Common commands:

-From the root directory, run ``npm install`` to install all dependencies and prepare the development environment.
+From the webpack-demo directory, run ``npm install`` to install all dependencies and prepare the development environment.

-From the root directory, run ``npm run start`` to compile the webpack and start a webpack-dev-server instance with the project deployed.
+From the webpack-demo directory, run ``npm run start`` to compile the webpack and start a webpack-dev-server instance with the project deployed.